-It does not take a genius to figure that any activity of forensic accounting will be a very pricey affair.
+It does not take a genius to figure out that any activity of forensic accounting will be a very pricey affair.
 The involvement of highly skilled and adept forensic professionals obviously involves a lot of costs.
 Moreover, this is among the types of accounting that are highly time-consuming.
-Also, the employees are distracted from their routine and overall efficiency of the staff may be compromised.
+Also, the employees are distracted from their routine, and the overall efficiency of the staff may be compromised.

 Governmental accounting specifically relates only to the operations of a government body.
 The main sources of revenue for any governmental body are taxes.
 Also, it exists to effectively allocate the large pool of funds accumulated with it among different resources and projects to promote overall social welfare.
-Therefore, such a body accountable to the public at large requires a separate set of accounting and reporting principles than any other profit making entity.
-The Governmental Accounting Standards Board (GASB) is responsible for drafting standards of reporting and accounting for state and local governments.
+Therefore, such a body accountable to the public at large requires a separate set of accounting and reporting principles than any other profit-making entity.
+The Governmental Accounting Standards Board (GASB) is responsible for drafting reporting and accounting standards for state and local governments.

-It enables allocation of funds among several resources.
-Governmental accounting thus enables micro-management of funds allowing the authorities to closely monitor the spends, reduce the risk of overspending and prevent unauthorized expenditure.
+It enables the allocation of funds among several resources.
+Governmental accounting thus enables micro-management of funds allowing the authorities to closely monitor the spending, reduce the risk of overspending and prevent unauthorized expenditure.

-The major purpose of governmental accounting is to convert assets and borrowing to hard cash so as to facilitate government spending.
-Therefore, the focus is only on current asset and liabilities.
+The major purpose of governmental accounting is to convert assets and borrowing to hard cash to facilitate government spending.
+Therefore, the focus is only on current assets and liabilities.
 Long-term assets and liabilities unlikely to be converted into cash in the near future are not recorded on the balance sheet.
-Lack of acknowledgment of long-term assets and liabilities paints a misleading picture.
-In absence of all information, the government may remain biased and make incorrect judgments.
+The lack of acknowledgment of long-term assets and liabilities paints a misleading picture.
+In the absence of all information, the government may remain biased and make incorrect judgments.

 Tax accounting is the only one among the various types of accounting where incurring losses is rewarded.
 Tax accounting allows for an assessee to carry forward previous years’ losses.
-This underestimates the current year profits and thereby reducing the tax liability.
+This underestimates the current year’s profits and thereby reduces the tax liability.
 No such concessions are available in financial accounting.
-The entity is in a constant pressure to report profits year after year.
-Also, tax accounting allows for the deduction of various investment and other qualifying expenditure.
+The entity is under constant pressure to report profits year after year.
+Also, tax accounting allows for the deduction of various investments and other qualifying expenditures.
 Most importantly, tax accounting helps in tax planning.

 Constant reconciliation between the financial and tax accounts is required.
 Also, the taxation laws are frequently updated.
 This requires the tax accountants to adapt quickly and apply amendments to the accounts already drawn up.
 Needless to say, tax accounting is a costly affair requiring the services of professional tax experts.
-In the US, Certified Public Accountants (CPA) are eligible for providing taxation advice.
+In the US, Certified Public Accountants (CPAs) are eligible to provide taxation advice.

-Management accounting leans more towards being a management information system (MIS) rather than any general purpose financial statement.
-It is more concerned with strategic decision making rather than mere reporting and recording.
-The foremost goal is to identify patterns of revenue and expenses and report deviations from an immediate corrective action.
+Management accounting leans more towards being a management information system (MIS) rather than any general-purpose financial statement.
+It is more concerned with strategic decision-making rather than mere reporting and recording.
+The foremost goal is to identify patterns of revenue and expenses and report deviations from immediate corrective action.
 Apart from this, statements evaluated as a part of management accounting include capital budgeting analysis, loan covenant compliance, project profitability, etc.

-Like two sides to a coin, the pro can also be a con.
-Due to the lack of a standard format, the preparation of a management accounting report depends largely on individual discretion and opinion of the accountant.
-Therefore, there is always a high chance of individual bias impact the quality of reports.
+The pro can also be a con, like two sides to a coin.
+Due to the lack of a standard format, the preparation of a management accounting report depends largely on individual discretion and the opinion of the accountant.
+Therefore, there is always a high chance of individual bias impacting the quality of reports.
 Moreover, management accounting can only put forth hordes of data that would mean nothing without the analytical skills of the top management.

 Social accounting refers to the communication of the environmental and economic impact of a business to various stakeholders.
 Corporate social responsibility (CSR) and social accounting are closely related.
-Social accounting is relatively a newer branch of accounting.
+Social accounting is a relatively newer branch of accounting.
 It has emerged with the growing hazards businesses have been imposing on their surroundings.
-Any business is ultimately a part of a society and utilizes the resources provided to it by the society.
-A business must, therefore, strive to be accountable to the community at large.
-It must, therefore, undertake action to improve the living, economic, environmental and social conditions of the society where it operates.
+Any business is ultimately a part of society and utilizes the resources provided to it by society.
+Therefore, a business must strive to be accountable to the community at large.
+It must, therefore, undertake action to improve the living, economic, environmental, and social conditions of the society where it operates.

-In addition to the direct benefits accruing to the society, the company also reaps indirect benefits.
+In addition to the direct benefits accruing to society, the company also reaps indirect benefits.
 An organization undertaking social accounting boosts a positive public image.
-It strengthens its footing in the society it operates in.
+It strengthens its footing in the society it operates.
 It leads to the development of goodwill that opens further doors of opportunities for the company.

 The basic motives of a company in business and social accounting are starkly opposite.
-As per the books, a business exists solely to expand shareholder’s wealth.
-On the contrast, engaging in social welfare defeats this objective.
-They represent not-for-profit activities not generating any economic benefit.
-Although a socially responsible behavior is desired in the long run, it is the shareholder’s precious share of profit that is lost in the short run.1October 1st, 2018
+As per the books, a business exists solely to expand shareholders’ wealth.
+In contrast, engaging in social welfare defeats this objective.
+They represent not-for-profit activities that do not generate any economic benefit.
+Although socially responsible behavior is desired in the long run, it is the shareholder’s precious share of profit lost in the short run.